 The first five years of postmenopause — which begin on that 13th consecutive month without a period — are most critical in terms of menopausal symptoms and bone loss.
 During this time, women generally start hormone therapy, if they need it.

 If you’re struggling with symptoms of “the change,” or if you’re just not feeling like your old self, see your doctor.

-Hormone therapy supplements your body with estrogen and progestogen that it’s no longer getting from your ovaries.
+Hormone therapy supplements your body with estrogen and progesterone that it’s no longer getting from your ovaries.
 It can be just enough to regulate certain body functions and relieve hot flashes, vaginal dryness and other symptoms.
-Hormone therapy comes in a variety of forms:
+Hormone therapy comes in a variety of forms, such as: